 I heard this quote recently: “Our world 20 years from now will be what we have raised our children to be today.”
 How true.
-Our parenting has a multi-generational effect and we need to examine the patterns are we setting for our grandkids.
+Our parenting has a multi-generational effect, and we need to examine the patterns are we setting for our grandkids.
 We need to figure out the traits to pass down to future generations, such as respect, generosity, and faith.
 Unfortunately, important factors like these can fall by the wayside and be lost forever in just one generation.
-As you think about these questions today, here’s a reminder: “It is easier to build strong children than to repair broken men.” -Frederick Douglas
+As you think about these questions today, here’s a reminder from Frederick Douglass: “It is easier to build strong children than to repair broken men.”

 Sound off: Which of these three tough questions stands out the most that you could prioritize?

 Huddle up with your kids and ask, “What kind of a parent do you want to be someday?”